Washington lawmakers propose state budgets to address homelessness crisis

 Among other things, House lawmakers proposed nearly $58 million to expand the Working Connections Child Care subsidy program and other child-care programs, and $51 million to fund more school counselors in high-poverty school districts.

-But lawmakers in both the House and Senate, along with Gov. Jay Inslee, have broadly agreed they must respond to a homelessness and housing-affordability crisis that has spread far beyond Seattle.
+But lawmakers in both the House and Senate, along with Inslee, have broadly agreed they must respond to a homelessness and housing-affordability crisis that has spread far beyond Seattle.

 The Senate’s proposed $53.6 billion supplemental budget would spend $115 million on homelessness.
 That includes $66 million for grants to communities so they can build shelters and $27 million for the state Housing and Essential Needs program.